Skip to Content

 It happens that some teenagers are so enamored by earning money, that they would prefer to just work more and worry about school less.

-If yours feels this way, or becomes this way as they get into their early working years, then they may devote less and less time to schoolwork and try to work too many hours.
+If yours feel this way or become this way as they get into their early working years, then they may devote less and less time to schoolwork and try to work too many hours.

 4. Missing Family Vacations

-It’s possible that your teenager will have to miss a family vacation in the summer or over Spring Break, or whenever, if they can’t find someone to cover them at work.
+It’s possible that your teenager will have to miss a family vacation in the summer or over Spring Break, or whenever if they can’t find someone to cover for them at work.

 This one can be hard to come to grips with, especially since your teenager is almost a young adult anyway, and you’re likely wondering just how many more family vacations you’ve got left with them.